kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_Android_Analytics.md

 </p></details>

-## TVPAPI
+## TVPAPI Stats Plugin

-This article describes the steps required for using the TVPAPI Stats Plugin on Android devices to get statistical information on the device, as well as the events supported by the plugin.
+This section describes the steps required for using the TVPAPI Stats Plugin on Android devices to get statistical information on the device, as well as the events supported by the plugin.

-<details><summary>**Click For Integration**</summary><p>
+<details><summary>**Click for Integration**</summary><p>

 ### Register the TVPAPI Stats Plugin